 A common thread through all of these questions is “information”.
 However, information is about more than just acquiring data and technology.
 To take advantage of all your data, and drive meaningful impact within your organization, you need to devise a comprehensive information strategy.
 It is a strategy inclusive of all the people, process and technology changes you need to consider when transforming your business to become a data-first organization.

-Data can be extremely overwhelming in its raw form.
 For this reason, many organizations tend to use their available data to report on what has already happened.
 However, data is most valuable when organizations take it a step further and use it to influence future actions and, ultimately, results.
 Here are a few ways that a data-first organization can help solve business problems:

 - Drive customer insights – In our ever changing and evolving businesses, the organization that wins is likely to be the one that uses data most effectively to understand customer behaviors and build long-lasting relationships that lead to revenue growth.
 Building a “segment of one” view of your customers can help you understand both past and future behaviors and help anticipate their next action.